 With such scale and scope, there are a wide range of opportunities to work together with partners and collaborators across varied disciplines to help deliver a brighter and more sustainable world for future generations.

-Our expertise is enhancing the efficiency and viability of sustainable energy sources such as solar, wind, tidal and bioenergy.
-We also undertake research across the nuclear fuel cycle – covering nuclear physics, reactors, fuels, recycle, decommissioning and environment and waste – and support partners in the bridging fuel sectors, such as oil and gas, to continue to meet demand.
+Our expertise enhances the efficiency and viability of sustainable energy sources such as solar, wind, tidal and bioenergy.
+We also undertake research across the nuclear fuel cycle – covering nuclear physics, reactors, fuels, recycling, decommissioning and environment and waste – and support partners in the bridging fuel sectors, such as oil and gas, to continue to meet demand.

 We work closely with our local region on projects such as the UK’s largest ever trial of heat pumps.
 We’re finding out more about how today’s urban society uses energy, blending expertise from engineering and the social sciences to learn more about demand and how it can be met.